-The Council has a General Data Protection Regulation (GDPR) Policy in place.
-This Policy describes the Council’s requirements to comply with the Data Protection Legislation.
+The council has a GDPR policy in place which describes the council’s requirements to comply with the Data Protection Legislation.

-Our Privacy Notice tells you what we do with your personal information when you make contact with us or use one of our services.
+Our Privacy Notices tell you what we do with your personal information when you make contact with us or use one of our services.

 Accessing information we hold about you

-What are your rights to accessing your personal records under the GDPR?
+Your rights to accessing your personal records under the GDPR

 - to access your personal data